Tantrisse/Factorio-mods-manager/README.md

 * Go to [the factorio website](https://www.factorio.com/login) and login to your account.
 * Click your username in top right to go to your profile.

+## How to find the correct mod name

+In order to use this script, you have to find the correct mod name, not the "friendly" one.
+You can do it directly from mod portal !

+Once you find an interesting mod, for example `Bob's Metals, Chemicals and Intermediates`, open the mod portal page, here https://mods.factorio.com/mod/bobplates

+The correct mod name to use is the last part of the URL : `bobplates`.

 ## License ##

 The source of **Factorio Mod Manager** is Copyright 2019 Tristan "Tantriss"